Seasonal affective disorder is very real — and very common

 5 tips to feel better if you’ve got the “winter blues”

 If the colder season has you (as well as your fingers) blue, Dr. Bodkin recommends developing a few habits to help you feel more like yourself.

 - Go outside.
 It may be cold outside, but getting out of your house or office can help you shake the blues.
 Try taking a walk during your lunch hour or spending time outside on the weekends to expose your body to more natural light.

 - Exercise.
 Elevating your heart rate with a brisk walk, bike, run, swim or other workout can stave off feelings of moodiness.
 When you exercise, your brain releases chemicals called endorphins that boost your mood.

 - Consider light therapy.
 During the winter months, a light therapy box can provide some relief from the symptoms of SAD.
 A light therapy box uses a special fluorescent light bulb that mimics daylight.
 “Light therapy should be done within an hour of waking up for about 20 to 30 minutes,” says Dr. Bodkin.
 “The key is to keep the light box near your face but not to look directly at the light.”

 - Eat healthy.
 While you may crave comfort foods, eating a more heart-healthy diet can help treat SAD.
-Research has shown that a diet with plenty of fruits, vegetables, whole grains and healthy proteins decreases the risk of feeling down.
+Research has shown that a diet with plenty of fruits, whole grains and healthy proteins decreases the risk of feeling down.

 - Keep a set sleep schedule.
 Getting enough sleep and maintaining a consistent sleep schedule can help you combat SAD.
 “Most people need about 8 hours of sleep each night, and to fight SAD, it’s helpful to wake up with the sun in the morning,” notes Dr. Bodkin.